A-V-M/current_project/topic_model/README.md

-Classifying hotel reviews using topic models
+Detecting deceptive hotel reviews using topic models
 ---

 The following files are necessary to run through the whole pipeline